FikriAbdillah01/MLportfolio/README.md

 | 9 | `sulphates` |
 | 10 | `alcohol` |

 We will give a brief explanation of these physicochemical variables in the list.
+There is no useless variables  and ...

 <p align = 'center'> <strong>3.
 Result</strong> </p>